-Smokers are subjected to high temperatures for long periods of time, which over time, can cause the interior paint to crack and peel.
+Smokers are subjected to high temperatures for long periods, which over time, can cause the interior paint to crack and peel.
 So to maintain your smoker you might be wondering: can you paint the inside?

-In this article, I will cover exactly why it is not a good idea to paint the inside of a smoker and what alternative options you have to maintain your smoker.
+In this article, I will cover exactly why it’s not a good idea to paint the inside of a smoker and what alternative options you have to maintain it.

 In this post we'll cover:

 Can you paint the inside of a smoker?

 While you might think it’s a good idea to paint the inside of a smoker, you shouldn’t ever do this.

 This comes down to the fact that there are many dangers involved with doing so.

 You and your family’s safety should be your number one priority when it comes to using a smoker.

 Using traditional, liquid-based paint to coat the inside of your smoker isn’t a good idea as it will eventually chip and imbue whatever you’re smoking with toxic chemicals.